dahmansphi/research_from_start_to_end/README.md

 It must have been quite a few steps towards that.
 Essentially, student might have decided on his/her league, i.e. are they working on rigid establishment institutions, or soft one.
 Either way, once he/she knows, then next, will be to prepare what is needed.
-That could be working on certain scores, perhaps on specific project requirements, or maybe financial arrangements, etc. So, the input is what is needed to be enrolled, the process is what student does to orchestrate that, and finally, the outcome is the student enrolment in the class.
-So, this final status, a university student, is a product.
+That could be working on certain scores, perhaps on specific project requirements, or maybe financial arrangements, etc. So, **the input** is what is needed to be enrolled, **the process** is what student does to orchestrate that, and finally, **the outcome** is the student enrolment at the university.
+So, this _eventual  status_, a university student, is **a product**.
 Let's take a second example, someone plans to buy a house, just like the student story, he/she must work out on their budgets, market values, etc., and finally, process all that to make the best choice that fits in, the result, a house owner.
 This status is a product.
-Alright, let’s be more technical, company X plans to introduce a new digital/physical product.
+Alright, _let’s be more technical_, company *X* plans to introduce a new digital/physical product.
 Of course, teamwork starts to collect the information about the product, work on the required raw materials, etc. Then process all of which to outcome that.
-The result, social media software app, or a new device in the market.
+The result, a social media software app, or a new device in the market.
 You have got the point.

-. _Bireysel_ in Turkish language it means **(individual, personal)**.
-The method is structured based on _three blocks_,
-- [x] the building block,
+- [x] the input,
-- [x] the training block,
+- [x] the process,
-- [x] and the prediction block.
+- [x] and the output.

-It basically, relays on **4 characteristics**, I call them _the personal profile_.
-To learn the details of this method please check out _the official academic publication_ found in the reference.

 ## bireyselvalue package __version__1.0
 As scientists we must be **skeptical**.
 Not in a destructive way but in a constructive way, so to speak.